Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 - wp_options table, find the option_name fields below:

-- For Single site
+- For a Single site

-- Transfer all WordPress files (wp-admin, wp-content, wp-includes, all files from the root) from the current host to the new host
+- Transfer all WordPress files (wp-admin, wp-content, wp-includes, all files from the root) from the current host to the new host.

 - Now your site should work on the new host

-How about GUID? – database migration option
+How about GUID? – Database Migration Option

 Regarding the method above, the GUID won’t change to a new domain name if the domain name is different from the old site.
 For example, you are moving the site from www.example.com to www.example.net.
 When you are moving the site using the method above, the GUID won’t change to www.example.net.